How to Kill Dandelions Without Chemicals

 In addition, mowing high can keep your lawn greener.
 Check out the picture below of a lawn that was cut too short.
 They must have run out of gas before finishing and provided a good opportunity for a picture.
 Your lawn should never look worse after mowing than it did before.
 If it does, you're probably mowing too short.
 Check out this Lawn Mowing Video for more info about how to mow your lawn properly.

-You may have to wait a bit on this, but studies at Michigan State have showed a significant reduction in Dandelions on grass that had leaves mulched into it in the fall.
+You may have to wait a bit on this, but studies at Michigan State have shown a significant reduction in dandelions on grass that had leaves mulched into it during the Fall.
 So this year, instead of raking your leaves to the curb, run over them with your lawn mower until they're all chopped up and leave them on your lawn.
 Check out this Mulching Your Leaves Video for detailed instructions.

-Adios is a new natural product made from baking soda and salt that kills weeds without killing the grass.
+Weed Beater Fe is made from naturally occurring Iron (FeHEDTA) and is people and pet safe.
+It will weaken and kill many broadleaf weeds like dandelions, without killing the grass.
+Because it is naturally occurring it is ok to seed the same day you apply it.
 It's perfect for walking around and spot treating weeds as you notice them.
 I like to mix up a small batch every time I cut the grass and zap them as I see them.
-It's not great for spraying the entire lawn, but works well if you treat them individually.
-It works best in the spring and fall when the grass is not under stress.
-If the grass is under too much stress the Adios will brown the grass too.
+It's not great for spraying the entire lawn, but works well if you treat weeds individually.
+It works best in the Spring and Fall when the grass is not under stress.
+If the grass is under too much stress the Weed Beater Fe will brown the grass too.
 If that happens, just water the lawn and the grass will recover.

-The Speedy Weedy makes pulling dandelions fun and easy.
+Weed Out makes pulling dandelions fun and easy.
 I promise!
-Have a dandelion plucking party - pay the neighborhood kids a nickle a dandelion and let them earn a little money while aerating your lawn and removing the dancelions.
-Spring is the best time to pluck dandelions because they're pushing all their energy up into their leaves leaving little energy in their roots.
+Have a dandelion plucking party -– pay the neighborhood kids a quarter a dandelion and let them earn a little money while aerating your lawn and removing the dandelions.
+Spring is the best time to pluck dandelions because they're pushing all their energy up into their leaves, leaving little energy in their roots.
 This way, any dandelion root you don't pull up, has less of a chance of regrowing.
-The speedy weedy makes it pretty easy to get the root, but sometimes it is in there really deep and hard to get the whole thing.
+Watch our how-to-video on using Weed Out in your yard, formerly known as the Speedy Weedy.